The Graduation Office evaluates transcripts and other educational records for the purpose of awarding degrees and certificates.

 - Complete an Evaluation for Non Traditional Coursework form at the Graduation Office to authorize the use of your AP scores.

-AP credit is applied to a student’s record after the student has completed a semester at AVC.
-If a student has not completed a semester, the scores are added between 6 to 8 weeks after their first semester ends.
+AP credit is applied to a student’s record as long as there is evidence of academic history.
+If a student is in their first semester, the scores are added after week 6 of the semester.
 The Graduation Office will notify students by email once the scores have been added to their AVC records.

 In some cases, a student’s scores will not be added before the next registration cycle.
 It is recommended that a student obtain a copy of their scores from the College Board web site and discuss with a counselor if a pre-requisite may be waived.